gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 - **`constructor(ams: AuthorizationManagementService): IdentityServiceAuthProvider`**

 - **`withApiMapper(mapApi: ApiMapper, flow?: TechnicalUserFlow): IdentityServiceAuthProvider`**
-  Defines an API mapper for mapping consumed SAP Identity Service APIs to policies.
+  Defines an API mapper for mapping consumed SAP Cloud Identity Services APIs to policies.
   - `mapApi` ((api : string, securityContext : IdentityServiceSecurityContext) =>  string | string[] | undefined): A function that maps a consumed API to no (undefined), one (string) or multiple (string[]) fully-qualified policy name(s).
   - `flow` (TECHNICAL_USER_FLOW | PRINCIPAL_PROPAGATION_FLOW, optional): A technical user flow exported by `@sap/ams` for which to apply the mapper.
 If omitted, applies it for both flows.